 The experience of developing countries reveals a broader array of institutional arrangements aimed at protecting stakeholders and reducing inequality.
 It shows that institutional change is possible, but that corporate law reform is no panacea for deep economic and social problems.
 While well-intentioned reforms are less transformational than hoped for, they are likely not as catastrophic as one might have feared.
+For good or for bad, heterodox stakeholderism also faces problems of enforcement.
 The jury is still out on which heterodoxies, if any, may be worth embracing in developing and developed country contexts.
 Yet the time has come to incorporate the Global South's experiences and innovations into the conversation.